KathleenDollard/RoslynDOM/Readme.md

 RoslynDOM
 =========
-This provides programmer friendly view of your application via the Roslyn AST
+This provides programmer friendly view of your application via the Roslyn AST, currently in a very preliminary form

 Available on NuGet
 ---